btoll/benjamintoll.com/content/post/getting_italy_back_online_part_two.md

 Weeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee

-Next, let's look at improving the security of the application by adding a [Let's Encrypt] TLS certificate.
+[Next], let's look at improving the security of the application by adding a [Let's Encrypt] TLS certificate.

 [the last article]: /2021/03/13/on-getting-italy-back-online-part-one/
 [my Italian website]: http://italy.benjamintoll.com/